 Santi Cazorla has been one of Arsenal’s best performers since joining from Malaga in the summer of 2012.
 He also holds the distinction of being Arsenal’s tenth most expensive signing ever, commanding a fee of $21 million.

 The Spaniard has helped the Gunners win two of their most recent FA Cups, although did not participate in the 2017 competition due to a long-term injury.

-Santi is now 32 years old, and entering the last year of his deal, so there are questions (just like with Petr Cech) as to how much longer he can play for.
+Santi is now 32 years old, and entering the last year of his deal, so there are questions as to how much longer he can play for.
 Another question that remains unanswered is when he will return from that beleaguering injury.

-Playing as a number ten in this list is Arenal’s number 11, the German playmaker Mesut Ozil.
+Playing as a number ten in Arsenal’s expiring contracts XI is their number 11, German playmaker Mesut Özil.
 The Gunners paid Real Madrid a then club record of $51.5 million to bring in the crafty midfielder, and the results have been stellar.